If you are involved in a shunt or something more serious it’s easy to overreact and say something you later regret.

 If you have a camera or smartphone, it can be helpful to take some photos of the accident scene.
 Alternatively, produce a quick sketch of the scene.

-If your car can be fixed by the side of the road you'll still have to get permission from the police before calling your breakdown cover; many but not all providers will attend post-accident for roadside assistance.
+If your car is seriously damaged, but can be fixed by the side of the road, you'll still have to get permission from the police before calling your breakdown cover.

 Most breakdown services don't offer vehicle recovery in response to an accident.
 Check your breakdown policy so you know where you stand before an accident even happens.